AMC Entertainment Holdings (AMC) Q3 2017 Results - Earnings Call Transcript

 Eric O. Handler - MKM Partners LLC

 Yes.
 Thank you very much for the question.
-Couple of items.
+Couple of items for you.
 First, just curious on a pro forma basis, can you give us the percentage of tickets sold online on a year-over-year basis?
-And then, secondly, with regard to Carmike, you went from severe under-performance in 2Q to in line and possibly a little ahead of the industry in 3Q.
+And then, secondly, with regards to Carmike, you went from severe under-performance in 2Q to in line and possibly a little ahead of the industry in 3Q.
 How much of that was switching some of the second-run theatres to first-run theatres?
 How much was a reflection of those two theatres that you had closed for upgrades and renovation coming back online?

 Adam M. Aron - AMC Entertainment Holdings, Inc.